DarkGhostHunter/Larapass/README.md

 ];
 ```

-By default, this package allows to re-use the same `eloquent-webauthn` driver to log in users with passwords when the credentials are not a WebAuthn.
+By default, this package allows to re-use the same `eloquent-webauthn` driver to log in users with passwords when the credentials are not a WebAuthn JSON payload.

 Disabling the fallback will only check for WebAuthn credentials.
 To handle classic user/password scenarios, you should create a separate guard.